thanhle203/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+* [x] Implemented search function so that users can search for games they heard about.
+Updates list with each letter entered for convenience.

 ## Video Walkthrough